This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GameDayPizza #CollectiveBias

 For each koozie, cut a circle out of your craft foam that is big enough to fit the entire diameter of the cup.
 Fold a second piece of craft foam in half and glue.
 I recommend not using glittery craft foam like I did – this presented a challenge when attempting to adhere anything to it (but it is pretty).
 Make sure the length of your rectangle of craft foam is the same as the circumference of your circle.
 Use the duct tape to tape together the ends of the foam to create a cylinder.
 Place a circle of hot glue around the top of the circle of foam, and glue down the cylinder you have created.
 Now, you can use markers to decorate your koozie with your team’s name, person’s name, etc.

 Looking to host a football party at home?
 Head to Walmart where you can purchase Red Baron pizzas, Edwards pies, and Pagoda snacks.
 Look in the frozen food aisle for all three.
+You can also bet for your team to win some quick cash on W88.

 Want to win big with Red Baron?
 Here’s how in the Tailgate at Your Place Sweepstakes: Find the Red Baron products with on-pack promo & enter the code on the sweepstakes website to see if you won!
 Five Grand Prize Winners will win a check valued at $8,000, $2,000 Electronics Store shopping spree, and 6 months of pizza for the football season!
 There are also many instant win prizes you could win.